crisbee/IntroToDataPowerOnDockerLab/README.md

 Your repo should look similar to the below image:
 ![repowithimage](images/repo_with_image.png)

-Now anybody can grab your image with the docker pull command!
+Now anybody anywhere can grab your image with the docker pull command!
+You can also look back on your work later and use is as a reference.
+You saved a copy of this lab to your Git when you forked the repository.
+All the assets you created are there.

 # The value you created